prendradjaja/bookworm/JOURNAL.md

     - there's no easy way to tell if it's an "Other" or not, and it doesn't really matter if I just assume everything's an Other, so I did that.
 - Placeholder for 3+ colors

+## 3/24

+Learned: For Services and other `@Injectable`s, initialization happens in ctor not oninit https://stackoverflow.com/questions/35110690/ngoninit-not-being-called-when-injectable-class-is-instantiated

 ----